emranxec/KeepLearning/README.md

 ----
 ## Q. How lazy loading works for collection of objects? and what is N+1 problem ?
--The proxy is created for field, it means employees will be a proxy over the collection.
+#####The proxy is created for field, it means employees will be a proxy over the collection.
 Now if you try to iterate over the elements of the collection, there are basically two possibilities:

 > If you're not in a transaction, LazyInitializationException will be thrown.
 This is good because you know, that you have to fetch them eagerly is this query.